noahdreifus/gReLU-Inference/README.md

 This project aims to discover the tissue specificity and associated cis-regulatory elements of the PIK3CA gene associated with multiple types of cancer (breast, lung, ovarian, brain, liver).

+## Previous Work

+In the paper by Linder et al. (2023), they showed that Borzoi can predict exon-intron coverage patterns with striking concordance for even long genes with many exons.
+Borzoi's predictions match RNA-seq coverage with a mean 0.83 Pearson R across human samples and can explains a significant amount of the variation observed between tracks (such as tissue- and cell type-specific differences).

 ## Borzoi Architecture